 She got inside a den that had just been built by the Beavers, the youngest scouts.
 They’d tested whether it was water proof “three trials were dry, one was wet!
 We are very proud that it was three quarters there,” says, Frankii Newbury , the early year’s pilot project leader says.
 “She got straight in there with one of our Beavers and checked it out.
 It was wonderful and the scouts absolutely loved her.
 The highlight was the Duchess, smack bang in the middle of it all, getting in a den — braver woman than I am.”

 The Duchess of Cambridge stood for a group photograph with staff and children.

 Before leaving, The Duchess planted an oak sapling to mark the 100th anniversary of Gilwell Park.

-Catherine wore her See by Chloe Leather Trimmed Suede Ankle Boots that she debuted in January 2019 during the visit to King Henry’s Walk Community Garden.
+Catherine wore her See by Chloe Leather-Trimmed Suede Ankle Boots that she debuted in January 2019 during the visit to King Henry’s Walk Community Garden.

-Duchess was also wearing her UK Scouting Scarf tied with a friendship knot.
+Catherine was also wearing her UK Scouting Scarf tied with a friendship knot.

 She finished her look with a new pair of earrings.
 She was wearing simple hoop earrings that are still unidentified.